25 years of nurturing thousands of swimmers

 We keep classes small and build relationships that last for life.
 Some Penguins who started with us as toddlers have worked their way up to become Penguins teachers themselves.
 We can spot vocation in our swimmers, too, and are proud to have kickstarted the careers of high calibre swimmers, including members of the Great British Deaf Team and the county swimming and water polo teams.
-We have specialist SEND skills and enjoy supporting swimmers with additional physical, emotional or learning needs to overcome any obstacles to gaining confidence in the pool.
+With specialist SEND skills, we enjoy supporting swimmers with additional physical, emotional or learning needs to gain confidence in the pool.

 A Focus on Water Safety

-Our exciting programme of additional events and classes, that run outside of our traditional lessons, give swimmers even more opportunities to gain water confidence, skills and interests.
-We partner with Drenched and Worthing Water Polo Club to offer water polo sessions, use the endless pool technology at Brighton SeaLanes to assess stroke technique, and take part in local events such as the annual Pier to Pier sea swim.
-In the past we have also run scuba diving and synchro sessions, and offer specialist swimming course for schools.
+We offer an exciting programme of events and classes alongside our usual lessons to give swimmers even more opportunities to gain water confidence, skills and interests.
+We partner with Drenched and Worthing Water Polo Club to offer water polo sessions, use the ‘endless pool technology’ at Brighton SeaLanes to assess stroke technique, and take part in local events such as the Pier to Pier sea swim.
+We have also run scuba diving and synchro sessions, and offer specialist swimming course for schools.

 Meet the Team